 - If you want a vintage look (see pic above), you can apply only one layer, and then sand the wood again.
 You can also imagine mixing colors - usually bright ones (one layer of each), before sanding it again (sometimes a lot, sometimes a little), always depending on your feeling and on the final look you want.

 - If you want a plain look (see pic above) then you may use several paint layers, and don't do a lot of sanding - only per the paint manufacturer's directions between layers.

 - These tips are good for both oil and latex paints - but note - cleanup is definitely different for each, I'm not focused on a particular paint (latex paint, acrylic paint, etc.).
 I also like to try new ones, and at times I can also mix colors.
 NOTE: Latex and Oil-based don't mix well.

 - Stain the entire pallet furniture/creation.

-- Use a layer of bright finish or polish to make it shine (not necessary, but recommended if for an outdoor piece).
+- Use a polyurethane, varnish, shelllack or polish to make it shine (not necessary, but recommended if for an outdoor piece).

-So now, I think you got it: [PAINT] --> [SAND] --> [STAIN], and feel free to provide us with your tips in the comments!
+So now, I think you've got it: [PAINT] --> [SAND] --> [STAIN], and feel free to provide us with your tips in the comments!
 So nothing should be keeping you from Painting Wooden Pallets!
 Get out there and have some fun!
 And remember, before starting a new pallet project, to check if your pallet is safe.